AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-7/README.md

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-Generate a kubeconfig file suitable for authenticating as the `admin` user:
+Generate a kubeconfig file suitable for authenticating as the `admin` user.
+Run this command from the `same machine` that is used to create the certificates.

 ```sh
 KUBERNETES_PUBLIC_ADDRESS=$(aws elbv2 describe-load-balancers \